easilyBaffled/points-streaks/README.md

 	- [x] https://github.com/alan2207/bulletproof-react/blob/341919f8b03d1054202a049d24ec6f20271a7019/src/reportWebVitals.ts
 	- [ ] what do these numbers mean?
 - [ ] get push notifications from github if pipeline fails
+- [ ] how to convert my CI/CD to apply for all branches

 </details>
 <details>